top of page

 • What is the FCSS?

-The FCSS, also known as the "Faculty of Community Services Society '' is Canada's largest Community Services faculty student society.
+The FCSS, also known as the "Faculty of Community Services Society '' is Canada's largest Community Services Undergraduate Society.
 We are a democratic student-led activity government within the Faculty.
-We focus on sustaining and maintaining the student experience under our four pillars of Unity, Mental Health, Professional Development, and Academic Advocacy.
-Did your secondary school have a student council or student activity council?
-We are similar in concept but for over 6,000+ undergraduate students and for real change.
+We focus on sustaining and maintaining the student experience under our four pillars of Unity, Mental Health, Professional Development, and Academics.
+Did your secondary school or former post secondary institution have a student council or student society?
+We are a faculty-level student society supporting the needs of 8,000+ undergraduate students.
 We can change and vastly improve the spaces we as students move, study, socialize and work in through events, initiatives, and new infrastructure.
 The FCSS has an at-large first-year director position open and operates many committees and councils you can get involved with as a first-year; applications roll out very soon.
 Make sure to follow us on Instagram to stay in the know @fcssonline.

-A team of 7 Frosh Orientation Spirit Coordinators (upper-year students) spent the winter semester and summer organizing the four-day event, with responsibilities such as funding Frosh through sponsorships, booking venues, coming up with the theme, and hiring Frosh Leaders.
+A team of 7 SHOW Coordinators (upper-year students) spent the winter semester and summer organizing the four-day event, with responsibilities such as funding SHOW through sponsorships, booking venues, coming up with the theme, and hiring SHOW Leaders.
 During the week, they will wear tie-dye lab coats (Coats).
-If you ever need help before or during Frosh, contact a coordinator, who will try their best to assist you.
+If you ever need help before or during SHOW, contact a coordinator, who will try their best to assist you.
 Don’t be afraid to ask questions or say hi!
-This Frosh Orientation Spirit Committee is hired by and overseen by The Executive Director of the Faculty of Community Services Society (FCSS).
-If you’d like to be involved in the Community Services faculty or Toronto Met community and possibly be interested in Frosh next year, check out more opportunities at the FCSS fcs.society.ca
+This Orientation and Spirit Committee is hired by and overseen by the Manager of Student Engagement and Development of the Faculty of Community Services Society (FCSS).
+If you’d like to be involved in the Community Services faculty or Toronto Met community and possibly be interested in SHOW next year, check out more opportunities at the FCSS fcs.society.ca

-• How do I sign up for Frosh Orientation Week?
+• How do I sign up for SHOW?
 Is it necessary to register?

 YES!
-Registration is required to participate in Frosh Orientation Week.
-Links to registration and All-in Pass purchases are located in the menu tab at Frosh Pass or through our Instagram.
-Keep an eye on this site or our social media channels to stay informed about upcoming Frosh Orientation Week news.
+Registration is required to participate in SHOW.
+Links to registration and All-in Pass purchases are located in the menu tab at SHOW Pass or through our Instagram.
+Keep an eye on this site or our social media channels to stay informed about upcoming SHOW news.

-Send an email to the Frosh Week staff at fcssociety@torontomu.ca Note: if any information on your form turns out to be false (ie. your major), you will not be allowed to participate in Frosh.
+Send an email to SHOW staff at fcssociety@torontomu.ca Note: if any information on your form turns out to be false (ie. your major), you will not be allowed to participate in Frosh.

-• I’m from Toronto, should I still do Frosh Orientation Week?
+• I’m from Toronto, should I still do SHOW?

-We highly encourage all incoming Community Services students to participate in FCSS Frosh Orientation Week!
-It is a great way to make friends in the Community Services faculty and get acquainted with upper-year mentors (Frosh Orientation Leaders) and the Toronto Met campus.
-Even if students have lived in Toronto their entire lives, we guarantee Frosh Orientation Week will show them something they have yet to see and will allow them to meet many people new to Toronto!
+We highly encourage all incoming Community Services students to participate in FCSS SHOW It is a great way to make friends in the Community Services faculty and get acquainted with upper-year mentors (SHOW Leaders) and the Toronto Met campus.
+Even if students have lived in Toronto their entire lives, we guarantee SHOW will show them something they have yet to see and will allow them to meet many people new to Toronto!

 • Can I arrive late to events?